Big man, soft approach

 “We were becoming a Band-Aid solution.
 There would be an incident in the workplace, and they would call Make It Awkward to talk about it.
 While this is still a good thing, we wanted to be more than just a Band-Aid.”

 From the start, Make It Awkward has always preached non-aggressive confrontation.
-One example is something Lipscombe calls the Racist Uncle Scenario – as in when a family member makes a racist or sexist joke during Thanksgiving, and there’s an embarrassed silence before the conversation moves on.
+One example is something Lipscombe calls the Racist Uncle Scenario – as in when a family member makes a racist or sexist joke at Thanksgiving dinner, and there’s an embarrassed silence before the conversation moves on.
 The Make It Awkward approach would be to say: “Uncle, maybe I didn’t understand the joke right, but it sounded pretty racist.
 What did you mean by that?”

 This non-violent confrontation method puts the uncle on the spot, making him think about what he did, and maybe preventing him from making a joke like that in the future.
 For Lipscombe, it’s about stopping the small things before they grow big and ugly.